amomen9/SQLServer-DBA-Tools/README.md

 These scripts are for SQL Server's general purposes.
 For full corresponding instructions for each script, please refer to the README.md file included in its folder.
 - The scripts are not pretty much optimized where they don't need to be.
+- I will gladly write scripts for you if you wish.
 - Please have a look at my website if you wish at https://amdbablog.blogspot.com/

 ## Contained Scripts